zsebastian/stir-lang/README.md

 there.
 I want it to be native though.
 3. Compilation is evaluation, evaluation is compilation (though not literally).
    From the design that I have currently there is very little difference between compilation and evaluation, in theory.
 As I can see it.
+I will expand on this, but I feel that it is crucial (though hard for me to explain).
 4. The language is strongly typed with inferred types and generics is an automatic feature of the lanuage.
 However, the language will support explicit types.